santureddy/AWS-SAA-C02-Course/README.md

 - Hybrid Storage Virtual Application (On-premise)
   - Can be run inside AWS as part of certain disaster recovery scenarios
   - Allows for migration of existing infrastructure into AWS slowly.

 - Tape Gateway (VTL) Mode
   - Virtual Tapes are stored on S3
+  - Pretends to be a **iSCSI tape**
+  - 100 GiB to 5 TiB.
+1PB total storage across 1500 virtual tapes.

 - File Mode (SMB and NFS)
   - File Storage Backed by S3 Objects

+- Volume Gateway
+  - Volumes use iSCSI for network based servers to access.
+Single connection per volume unless servers are clustered.
+  - 32 volume max

-- Volume Mode (Gateway Stored)
+- Volume Gateway (Stored Mode)
+  - 16TB per volume 512TB total capacity
   - Block Storage backed by S3 and EBS
-  - Great for disaster recovery
-  - Data is kept locally
-  - Awesome for migrations
+  - Primary data is stored on-premises.
+Backup data is async in AWS.
+  - Backups are stored as **EBS snapshots** and later used to create EBS volumes.
+Great for migrations into AWS or DR.

-- Volume Mode (Cache Mode)
+- Volume Gateway (Cache Mode)
+  - 32TB per volume 1PB total capacity
-  - Data as added to gateway is not stored locally.
+  - Data as added to gateway is not stored locally and is sent to AWS.
+  - Has a local cache for quickly accessed often used data which is rotated based on access patterns.
-  - Backup to EBS Snapshots
+  - Backup to EBS Snapshots.
-  - Primarily stored on AWS
-  - Great for limited local storage capacity.
+  - Great for limited local storage capacity or decommissioning local storage.

 ### Snowball / Edge / Snowmobile